deneruaraujo/fast-feet-api/README.md

  ## Non-functional Requirements
 - [x] Password must be encrypted;
 - [] Users must be identified by a JWT;
-- [] All data lists must be paginated with 40 items per page.
+- [x] All data lists must be paginated with 20 items per page.